AI Data Operations · Pricing Intelligence 2026

 • Required for certain government and defense AI datasets

-Best for: Clinical AI requiring physician annotators, government and defense datasets, highly nuanced language tasks, and regulated datasets with strict US data residency requirements.
+Best for: Clinical AI requiring physician annotators, government and defense datasets, highly nuanced language tasks, and datasets with strict US data residency requirements.

-Precise BPO Operational Benchmark — 10+ Years, Established 2008
+Precise BPO Operational Benchmark — 17+ Years, Established 2008

 Accuracy achieved on standard computer vision tasks with multi-layer QA framework